If you’ve flipped through a magazine or browsed social media platforms lately, chances are you’ve stumbled upon a slick-looking infographic.

 Also known as a visual resume, infographic resumes are visual CVs that help job seekers stand out from the rest of the pack.

-An infographic resume presents your impressive skills, employment history, and educational background through eye-catching colors, graphs, icons, and illustrations.
-The best part about infographic resumes is that you can highlight your work and skills minus the information overload.
+An infographic template for a resume presents your impressive skills, employment history, and educational background through eye-catching colors, graphs, icons, and illustrations.
+The best part about these templates is that you can highlight your work and skills minus the information overload.

 Use comparison infographics if you want to:

-You know it’s a good infographic when a reader glances at it and can quickly understand the main idea.
+You know it’s a good graphic when a reader glances at it and can quickly understand the main idea.

 Well-designed, good infographics have the following characteristics:

-You can take the following steps towards making a good infographic:
+You can take the following steps toward making a good graphic: